pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 - run `docker ps` over and over, or:
 - `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`

-Once a container is healthy, you can check it's admin UI.
+Once a container is healthy, you can see and log-in to it's admin UI.
 > If on VM, use IP instead of localhost

 PingDataConsole - For Directory